kelbyludwig/kel.bz/content/post/ssh-agent.md

 ## `ssh-agent` overview

 `ssh-agent` [is an authentication agent](https://linux.die.net/man/1/ssh-agent).
-It is a long-running process that (among other things) decrypts your SSH private keys and does private key operations on behalf of your SSH client.
+It is a long-running process that (among other things) does private key operations on behalf of your SSH client.

 One reason why `ssh-agent` exists is to protect private keys on-disk.
 It's likely that your SSH private keys are encrypted with a key derived from a password you have set.
 That is why you may occasionally have to enter a password prior to establishing a SSH connection with some server.